Calcium-Channel Blockers (CCBs)

-Currently approved calcium-channel blockers (CCBs) bind to L-type calcium channels located on the vascular smooth muscle, cardiac myocytes, and cardiac nodal tissue (sinoatrial and atrioventricular nodes).
-These channels are responsible for regulating the influx of calcium into muscle cells, which in turn stimulates smooth muscle contraction and cardiac myocyte contraction.
-In cardiac nodal tissue, L-type calcium channels play an important role in pacemaker currents and in phase 0 of the action potentials.
-Therefore, by blocking calcium entry into the cell, CCBs cause vascular smooth muscle relaxation (vasodilation), decreased myocardial force generation (negative inotropy), decreased heart rate (negative chronotropy), and decreased conduction velocity within the heart (negative dromotropy), particularly at the atrioventricular node.
+Currently, approved calcium-channel blockers (CCBs) bind to L-type calcium channels on vascular smooth muscle, cardiac myocytes, and cardiac nodal tissue (sinoatrial and atrioventricular nodes).
+These channels regulate the influx of calcium into cells.
+In vascular smooth muscle and cardiac myocytes, calcium influx stimulates muscle contraction; calcium influx in nodal tissue plays an important role in pacemaker currents and in phase 0 of action potentials.
+Therefore, by blocking calcium entry into the cell, CCBs cause vascular smooth muscle relaxation (vasodilation), decreased myocardial force generation (negative inotropy; decreased contractility), decreased heart rate (negative chronotropy), and decreased conduction velocity (negative dromotropy), particularly at the atrioventricular node.

 The anti-anginal effects of CCBs are derived from their vasodilator and cardiodepressant actions.
-Systemic vasodilation reduces arterial pressure, which reduces ventricular afterload (wall stress) thereby decreasing oxygen demand.
-The more cardioselective CCBs (verapamil and diltiazem) decrease heart rate and contractility, which leads to a reduction in myocardial oxygen demand, which makes them excellent antianginal drugs.
-CCBs can also dilate coronary arteries and prevent or reverse coronary vasospasm (as occurs in Printzmetal's variant angina), thereby increasing oxygen supply to the myocardium.
+Systemic vasodilation reduces arterial pressure, which reduces ventricular afterload (wall stress) thereby decreasing oxygen demand by the heart.
+The more cardioselective CCBs (verapamil and diltiazem) decrease heart rate and contractility, which leads to a reduction in myocardial oxygen demand.
+CCBs can also dilate coronary arteries and prevent or reverse coronary vasospasm (as occurs in Printzmetal's variant angina), increasing oxygen supply to the myocardium.

-The antiarrhythmic properties (Class IV antiarrhythmics) of CCBs are related to their ability to decrease the firing rate of aberrant pacemaker sites within the heart, but more importantly are related to their ability to decrease conduction velocity and prolong repolarization, especially at the atrioventricular node.
+The antiarrhythmic properties (Class IV antiarrhythmics) of CCBs are related to their ability to suppress firing of aberrant pacemaker sites within the heart and their ability to decrease conduction velocity and prolong repolarization, especially at the atrioventricular node.
 This latter action at the atrioventricular node helps to block reentry mechanisms, which can cause supraventricular tachycardia.

 Different Classes of Calcium-Channel Blockers

 Non-dihydropyridines, of which there are only two currently used clinically, comprise the other two classes of CCBs.
 Verapamil (phenylalkylamine class), is relatively selective for the myocardium, and is less effective as a systemic vasodilator drug.
-This drug has a very important role in treating angina (by reducing myocardial oxygen demand and reversing coronary vasospasm) and arrhythmias.
+This drug has an important role in treating angina (by reducing myocardial oxygen demand and reversing coronary vasospasm) and arrhythmias.
 Diltiazem (benzothiazepine class) is intermediate between verapamil and dihydropyridines in its selectivity for vascular calcium channels.
-By having both cardiac depressant and vasodilator actions, diltiazem is able to reduce arterial pressure without producing the same degree of reflex cardiac stimulation caused by dihydropyridines.
+By having both cardiac depressant and vasodilator actions, diltiazem can reduce arterial pressure without producing as much reflex cardiac stimulation as dihydropyridines.

 Side Effects and Contraindications